Metron-Project/metron-project.github.io/blog/2022-10-08-podman/index.md

 authors: [bpepple]
 tags: [comic, database, podman, mysql, gcd, grandcomicdatabase]
 ---
-I've had a few users ask me how to run the [Grand Comics Database's](https://www.comics.org/) database locally, so I figured I'd do a short write-up on how I do it.
+I've had a few users ask me how to run a local copy of the [Grand Comics Database](https://www.comics.org/), so I figured I'd do a short write-up on how I do it.

 I use [Podman](https://podman.io/) for containers instead of [Docker](https://www.docker.com/), but the differences between them is fairly minimal and this should give you a good idea of how to do it.
 Anyway, let's get started!